Tanay, Rizal Province, the Philippines

 June 25, 2011

-Baffling plumes of smoke rose from the rocky mountainside by the zigzag highway.
+Baffling plumes of smoke were rising from the rocky mountainside by the zigzag highway.
 It couldn’t have been a swidden; the slope was too steep for crops.
 The van driver claimed it was sulfur emanating from hairline fissures in the rocks.
 True enough, a slightly sulfuric scent hung in the air when we stopped for some snapshots.

 Solfataras on the Slopes of Mt.
 Talinis